ringwormGO-organization/ringOS/CONTRIBUTING.md

 Just drop a Pull Request :)

 # Pull Request style
-1. Use CRLF.
-Set up your Git settings with this: `git config --global core.autocrlf true` and check if it is OK by `git config --global core.autocrlf`.
-It need to return `true`
+1. Use LF.
+Set up your Git settings with this: `git config --global core.autocrlf false` and check if it is OK by `git config --global core.autocrlf`.
+It need to return `false`
 2. Use following style **WITH LOGIC**:

 ```